-- A. Within fifteen working days of the final informal resolution attempt, the VP for Teaching and Learning or Student Success Director/Registrar shall present all allegations and recommended sanctions to the student charged in written form and shall identify with specificity each section of the conduct code under which allegations are brought.
-A time shall be set for a hearing, not less than five nor more than fifteen calendar days after the student has been officially notified by school email or written letter in U.S. mail.
+Within fifteen working days of the final informal resolution attempt, the VP for Teaching and Learning or VP for Institutional Effectiveness & Student Success shall present all allegations and recommended sanctions to the student charged in written form and shall identify with specificity each section of the conduct code under which allegations are brought.
+A time shall be set for a hearing between the student and the Hearing Officer (the VP not involved in the informal resolution), not less than five nor more than fifteen calendar days after the student has been officially notified by school email or written letter in U.S. mail.
 The minimum time limits may be waived by the party charged.
-Maximum time limits for scheduling of hearings may be extended at the discretion of the VP for Teaching and Learning or Student Success Director/Registrar. - B. Hearings shall be conducted by a Conduct Board according to the following guidelines: - a.
-Hearings shall be conducted in private. - b.
-The chair of the Conduct Board shall have the power to exclude from the hearing any person whose conduct interferes with the hearing. - c.
-In hearings involving more than one accused student, the Conduct Board may permit the hearings concerning each student to be conducted separately. - d.
-The complainant and the defendant have the right to be assisted by an advisor of their choice, at their own expense.
-Ordinarily, no more than one advisor for each student shall be permitted.
-The advisor may be a faculty member, staff member, student, attorney, or family member.
-The complainant and the defendant are responsible for presenting their own cases, and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a Conduct Board. - e.
-The complainant, the defendant, and the Conduct Board shall have the privilege of presenting witnesses, subject to the right of cross examination.
-Witnesses may only be present during the hearing while testifying. - f.
-Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by a Conduct Board at the discretion of the chairperson. - g.
-At the hearing, the Conduct Board shall determine (by majority vote) whether the student has violated each section of the Code of Conduct which the student is charged with violating. - h.
-The fact that a student acted while under the influence of alcohol, marijuana, or an illegal controlled substance shall not be considered a mitigating factor. - i.
-There shall be a single written record of all formal evidentiary hearings before a Conduct Board.
-The record shall be the property of WDT. - i.
+Maximum time limits for scheduling of hearings may be extended at the discretion of the Hearing Officer.
+Hearings shall be conducted by the Hearing Officer according to the following guidelines:

+- a.
+The Hearing Officer shall have the power to exclude from the hearing any person whose conduct interferes with the hearing. - b.
+In hearings involving more than one accused student, the Hearing Officer may permit the hearings concerning each student to be conducted separately. - c.
+Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by the Hearing Officer. - d.
+At the hearing, the Hearing Officer shall determine whether the student has violated each section of the Code of Conduct which the student is charged with violating. - e.
+The fact that a student acted while under the influence of alcohol, drugs, or an illegal controlled substance shall not be considered a mitigating factor. - f.
+There shall be a single written record of all formal evidentiary hearings before the Hearing Officer.
+The record shall be the property of WDT. - g.
 The record and its contents shall be held in confidence.
-Any person who unnecessarily discloses the contents of the record to parties not involved in the appeal shall be subject to discipline. - ii.
-Except as required by the Americans with Disabilities Act, WDT shall not be required to change the form in which the record is maintained. - j.
-Except in the case of a student charged with failing to obey the summons of a Conduct Board or WDT official, no student may be found to have violated the Code of Conduct solely because the student failed to appear before a Conduct Board.
+Any person who unnecessarily discloses the contents of the record to parties not involved in the appeal shall be subject to discipline. - h.
+Except as required by the Americans with Disabilities Act, WDT shall not be required to change the form in which the record is maintained. - i.
+Except in the case of a student charged with failing to obey the summons of the Hearing Officer or WDT official, no student may be found to have violated the Code of Conduct solely because the student failed to appear before the Hearing Officer.
 In all cases, the evidence in support of the allegations shall be presented and considered.